Our Courses

 Photo of the movie Batman with Robin and BatgirlWhat to Expect in This Class:

-How do societies and cultures categorize and group people according to their bodies?
+How do societies and cultures perceive and group people according to their bodies?
 What impact does your body have on your social experiences?
-This course covers a burgeoning subfield within Sociology by exploring the ways in which cultural ideas about the body fundamentally drive social arrangements.
-The course begins by looking at the exciting theoretical foundations of “embodiment.”
-How are ideas about freedom, hatred, and oppression, for example, related to bodies?
-How do we discriminate, privilege, and oppress based on bodies?
-The class then examines how our identities – male/female, Black/White/Asian, gay/straight, disabled or not – are rooted in bodies.
+This course explores the ways in which cultural ideas about the body fundamentally drive social arrangements.
 How do we attempt to convey who we are by controlling and/or manipulating our bodies?
 Why do we adorn our bodies, pierce and tattoo our bodies, and surgically alter our bodies?
-This is an active learning class, where students explore a wide range of bodily phenomena, from plastic surgery and transsexuality to eating disorders and the diet industry to tattooing and scarification to disability and ableism.
+This is an active learning class, where students explore a wide range of bodily phenomena, from plastic surgery to eating disorders and the diet industry to tattooing and scarification to disability.
 Please know that this course discusses some topics that are sensitive to students.

 SOC 260: Death and Dying – 5 credits